Course

 • Decreased muscle, fat, and bone mass, which can lead to a higher risk of overdose

-The nurse must be careful to take these factors into account when administering narcotics or other pain medications to an older adult, and monitor them closely for side effects, adverse reactions, or drug interactions.
+The nurse must be careful to take these factors into account when administering narcotics or other pain medications to an older adult and monitor them closely for side effects, adverse reactions, or drug interactions.

-People with a History of Addiction
+People with a History of Addiction or Substance/Opioid Use Disorder

 People with a history of addiction pose a unique challenge to the implementation of pain management strategies.
-Patients in recovery are often concerned about the risk of relapse, whether they were addicted to opioids, alcohol, or other substances.
-And patients who are actively using may be concerned about withdrawal while being in the hospital, or even whether their pain will be taken seriously given their history.
+Patients in recovery are often concerned about the risk of relapse, whether they are addicted to opioids, alcohol, or other substances.
+And patients who are actively using it may be concerned about withdrawal while being in the hospital, or even whether their pain will be taken seriously given their history.

 When treating opioid-dependent patients with narcotics for pain, they will likely need higher doses to achieve pain relief.
 The nurse must carefully monitor patients in this situation due to the risk of toxicity.
 The addition of adjuvants may also be particularly useful in this population.
-(18).

 Patients who refuse opioid treatment due to the risk of relapse should be respected; this may mean finding other viable alternatives, such as non-opioid adjuvants, local or regional medications (like an epidural or spinal block), and non-pharmacological methods of pain relief.